sanketpadhyal/NexaChat/README.md

 **NexaChat** 📌 is a **secure, anonymous, real-time chat platform** designed especially for **introverts and privacy-conscious users**.
 Built by **Sanket Padhyal**, it’s my **dream project** and the **largest development so far**, combining passion, sleepless nights, and modern web technologies into one powerful application.

+>>Nexachat is facing long load issues i will fix it as soon as possible 🫶🏻
 ---

 ![Status](https://img.shields.io/badge/status-Active-brightgreen)